Kogge–Stone adder: Velocity of Kogge-Stone adders on inverting CMOS gates

+Velocity of Kogge-Stone adders on inverting CMOS gates with paraphase input bits

+Velocity of Kogge-Stone adders on noninverting Key gates

 The Kogge-Stone adder concept was developed by Peter M. Kogge and Harold S. Stone, who published it in a seminal 1973 paper titled A Parallel Algorithm for the Efficient Solution of a General Class of Recurrence Equations.

 Enhancements

 Enhancements to the original implementation include increasing the radix and sparsity of the adder.
 The radix of the adder refers to how many results from the previous level of computation are used to generate the next one.
 The original implementation uses radix-2, although it's possible to create radix-4 and higher.
 Doing so increases the power and delay of each stage, but reduces the number of required stages.
 In the so-called sparse Kogge–Stone adder (SKA) the sparsity of the adder refers to how many carry bits are generated by the carry-tree.
 Generating every carry bit is called sparsity-1, whereas generating every other is sparsity-2 and every fourth is sparsity-4.
 The resulting carries are then used as the carry-in inputs for much shorter ripple carry adders or some other adder design, which generates the final sum bits.
 Increasing sparsity reduces the total needed computation and can reduce the amount of routing congestion.

 Above is an example of a Kogge–Stone adder with sparsity-4.
 Elements eliminated by sparsity shown marked with transparency.
 As shown, power and area of the carry generation is improved significantly, and routing congestion is substantially reduced.
 Each generated carry feeds a multiplexer for a carry select adder or the carry-in of a ripple carry adder.

 16-bit Kogge-Stone adder valency-2 without Cin: